kemanedonfack/microservice-ecommerce/README.md

 - **script** : These commands use the Helm package manager to install applications based on Helm charts.
 Here is a brief description of each command:
     - **helm install mysqldb mysql**: This command installs a MySQL instance using the mysql Helm chart.
     - **helm install config config-server**: This command installs a configuration server using the `config-server` Helm chart.
-    - **helm install --set-string SERVICE_REGISTRY=$IP_ADDRESS:30081/eureka registry registry-service**: This command installs a Eureka service registry using the registry-service Helm chart, by setting the `SERVICE_REGISTRY` environment variable value.
+    - **helm install --set-string SERVICE_REGISTRY=$SERVICE_REGISTRY registry registry-service**: This command installs a Eureka service registry using the registry-service Helm chart, by setting the `SERVICE_REGISTRY` environment variable value.
-    - **helm install --set-string CONFIG_SERVER=$IP_ADDRESS:30090 gateway api-gateway**: This command installs an API gateway using the api-gateway Helm chart, by setting the `CONFIG_SERVER` environment variable value.
+    - **helm install --set-string CONFIG_SERVER=$CONFIG_SERVER gateway api-gateway**: This command installs an API gateway using the api-gateway Helm chart, by setting the `CONFIG_SERVER` environment variable value.

-we have added a variable `IP_ADDRESS` who is our public ip address.
-It's important in order to be able to access at our application so you have to create it.
+you have to create two variables `SERVICE_REGISTRY` and `CONFIG_SERVER` who will content the link to each services.
+You should have somethings like that `http://16.170.253.192:30081/eureka` and `http://16.170.253.192:30090`

 <img width="563" alt="Capture d’écran 2023-03-23 162841" src="https://user-images.githubusercontent.com/70517765/227253306-78f4071a-b9d4-431d-9c03-0a23e747a5bd.png">